-We know as well as any other pool builder or installer that not every pool project is the same.
+Not every pool project is the same.
 Some yards may require a retaining wall before a pool can be put in, for example, but a DIYer may not realize this until it’s too late.
 You might also hit ground water or rock while digging, or you may simply choose a bad spot for your pool.
 Allowing the experts to oversee your project is worth the additional cost in the long-run.

 Problem #3 Timeline

 Since you’ll be in charge of doing everything yourself, it’s normal to stumble a little along the way.
 However, that might affect the timeline of your installation, making the build time slower.
 This is especially likely if you have other responsibilities like work or parenting (we all do!).
 The longer you let your pool project sit unfinished, the higher your chances of encountering a problem will be and the more you'll have to pay for equipment rental.
 The faster you can get the project done (without cutting corners, of course), the better.